emso-c/stream-analyser/README.md

 Data refining is done with the `datarefiner` module.
 It's a bridge between collector and analyser modules that shapes data from one form to another.

-The raw data collected with `datacollector` is in the dictionary form and it's shaped into `Message` dataclass to make the data more consistent using `refine_raw_messages` function.
+The raw data collected with `datacollector` is in the dictionary form and it's shaped into `Message` dataclass to make the data more consistent and convenient using `refine_raw_messages` function.

 It also gets names of the authors and shapes them into `Author` dataclass too.